dbcli/pgcli/DEVELOP.rst

 -----------------
 This is a guide for developers who would like to contribute to this project.

-Git Workflow
+GitHub Workflow
 ------------

-If you're interested in contributing to pgcli, first of all my heart felt thanks.
-Please `fork the project <https://github.com/amjith/pgcli>`_ in github.
+If you're interested in contributing to pgcli, first of all my heart felt thanks. `Fork the project <https://github.com/amjith/pgcli>`_ in github.
 Then clone your fork into your computer (``git clone <url-for-your-fork>``).
-Make the necessary changes and create the commits in your local machine.
+Make the changes and create the commits in your local machine.
 Then push those changes to your fork.
 Then click on the pull request icon on github and create a new pull request.
 Add a description about the change and send it along.
-I promise to review you in a reasonable window of time and get back to you.
+I promise to review the pull request in a reasonable window of time and get back to you.

 In order to keep your fork up to date with any changes from mainline, add a new git remote to your local copy called 'upstream' and point it to the main pgcli